robertop/chaperone4php/readme.md

 are highly unlikely (low disk space, no network access).

 #Why do I need it?#
-backend_project provides you with the following:
+Chaperone4php provides you with the following:

 1. a robust set of "pre-conditions"; checks done on script dependencies.
 For example, checks to make sure a directory is writable, whether the script can